 Backstory and Context

-From 1905 to the 1970s the school welcomed Denver elementary students.
-Briefly in 1917 it served junior high students.
-In 1928 the school developed programming for the deaf.
-Two years later it served as a school for blind students as well.
-The school closed in 1972 and has remained vacant since.
-On October 3, 1980 it was listed on the National Register of Historic Buildings.
-On occasion, the owners Alan and Robert Eber would open the halls up as a haunted house, during Halloween.
-This has sparked rumors about ghosts inhabiting the school.
+From 1905 to the 1970s, the school served Denver elementary students and accommodated the need for more junior high classrooms in 1917.
+In 1928, the school developed programming for the deaf.
+Two years later, it served as a school for blind students as well.
+The school closed in 1972 and has remained vacant.
+On October 3, 1980, it was listed on the National Register of Historic Buildings.

 - Evans School, Colorado Preservation Inc. Accessed June 10th 2020. http://coloradopreservation.org/programs/endangered-places/endangered-places-archives/evans-school/.